How To Use The Extract Effect In After Effects In 6 Easy Steps (For Sky Replacement Or Separating Trees And Clouds From The Background)

 2. Add a mask to feather the transition between your footage and the new sky

-I then added a mask around the bottom half of my drone footage and added some feathering for a smoother transition between my footage and the new sky.
+I then added a mask around the bottom half of my drone footage and some feathering to smooth the transition between the footage and the new sky.

 3. Track your footage with the 3D-camera tracker if necessary